ga4gh/data-security/AAI/README.md

 some useful "extra" claims on top of an IdP like Google, but an institution receiving ELIXIR claims might want to add even more claims.
 Brokers then had to have a mechanism for trusting claims from other Brokers while providing provenance and proof of where they came from.
-This lead to the Embedded Token structure.
+This led to the embedded token structure.

 Here is a diagram:
 <https://www.lucidchart.com/invitations/accept/68f3089b-0c9b-4e64-acd2-abffae3c0c43>